msv-lab/llm-play/README.md

 To query two models (`qwen2.5-7b-instruct` and `qwen2.5-coder-7b-instruct`) with a temperature of 0.5, generate 10 responses, and save the results into the directory `output`, use the command:

-    llm-query "What is the capital of China?" \
+    llm-play "What is the capital of China?" \
               --model qwen2.5-7b-instruct qwen2.5-coder-7b-instruct \
               --temperature 0.5 \
               -n 10 \